Why A Change In Perspective Changes You

 However, a relevant example demonstrates why having a change in perspective can be so transformative regardless of what side or viewpoint one holds for CRT.
 Or any topic for that matter.

 We need to find common ground to coexist on this planet.
-It’s the only one we have, and very few of us are making the trip to Mars with Elon.
+It’s the only one we have, and very few of us are making the trip to Mars with Elon Musk.

-We cannot reach common ground when the truth or the facts are disregarded because of rigid, inflexible, limiting beliefs or unfounded misinformation.
+We cannot reach common ground when the truth or the facts are disregarded or distorted because of rigid, inflexible, limiting beliefs, or unfounded conspiratorial misinformation.